mikestagney/game-of-life/README.md

 Seventh project created for JetBrains Academy Java Developer course - hard level project.

 Passed all unit tests for completion but the multithreading timing is not working correctly when users starts and stops the program.
+The pause button doesn't immediately stop the game and the speeds up so that skips displaying many of the generations.
+I will come back to this project after I have learned more about multithreading.

 #### The directory contains 4 files: